AlexandreGrego1/PersonalPortfolioProject/README.md

 ### Wireframing

-This portfolio project was developed as per description pages below:
+The pages were developed on their own content, and having crossed links between each other as per below:

 #### HOME